Rowan Medical Center vaccinates first staff members against COVID-19 - Salisbury Post

 Rowan Medical Center vaccinates first staff members against COVID-19

-SALISBURY — Passersby on Tuesday night may have heard the sounds of joy inside of Novant Health Rowan Medical Center when the first COVID-19 vaccines were administered.
+SALISBURY — Passersby on Tuesday night may have heard sounds of joy inside Novant Health Rowan Medical Center when the first COVID-19 vaccines were administered.

-Roughly 10 months after the coronavirus made its appearance in Rowan County, the hospital received 1,260 doses of a vaccine developed by Moderna, a company based in Massachusetts, and given emergency approval by the Food and Drug Administration.
+Roughly nine months after the coronavirus made its appearance in Rowan County, the hospital received 1,260 doses of a vaccine developed by Moderna, a biotechnology company based in Massachusetts, and given emergency approval last week by the Food and Drug Administration.
 The vaccine arrived at a hospital loading dock at about 5:20 p.m.
-About 40 minutes later, pharmacist and pharmacy manager Carla Kennedy walked a box of doses through a hallway with hospital staff members waving purple and white pompoms, clapping and cheering.
+About 40 minutes later, pharmacist and pharmacy manager Carla Kennedy walked a box of doses through a hallway with hospital staff members waving purple and white pom-poms, clapping and cheering.

 The 1,260 doses of the vaccine represent roughly 60% of an allocation received by the Rowan County Health Department on Tuesday.
 The health department kept the remainder and plans to vaccinate people in high-priority categories as well — health care workers fighting COVID-19 as well as long-term care staff and residents.
 The Salisbury VA also expects to receive a shipment of vaccines this week.

-Dr. Zeeshan Ahmad, an intensive care unit physician, Nurse Kaylen Renfrow and Dr. Abayomi Agbebi, who specializes in infectious diseases, were the first three people vaccinated at Rowan Medical Center on Tuesday.
+Dr. Zeeshan Ahmad, an intensive care unit physician, Nurse Kaylen Renfrow and Dr. Abayomi Agbebi, who specializes in infectious diseases, were among the first people vaccinated at Rowan Medical Center on Tuesday.

-Besides taking the a step toward protecting himself from infection, Agbebi said he was vaccinated to show other staff members it was OK.
+Besides taking a step toward protecting himself from infection, Agbebi said he was vaccinated to show other staff members it was OK.
 As he was being vaccinated, a co-worker recorded a smartphone video.
 The doctor pointed to the camera and talked about the experience.

 The coronavirus pandemic, Agbebi said, has been filled with “ups and downs.”
-In his job at the hospital, Agbebi has often found himself at the front of the frontline, including helping assisted living facilities so that hospitals can maintain room for the sickest patients.
+In his job at the hospital, Agbebi often finds himself at the front of the frontline, including helping assisted living facilities so hospitals can maintain room for the sickest patients.

 “Every time I have a patient who recovers, it’s just a thing of joy and relief just to see someone recover and go home,” he said.
 “And then, there’s also the lows when you have patients that just don’t recover to leave the hospital … It’s a rollercoaster.”